-If you have a larger home and money to burn (£820.33 at Amazon) then consider the Makita DRC200Z.
-While it lacks some of the basic tech one would expect at this price, it’s a rock solid robotic vacuum cleaner which will last for years.
+Ideal for larger homes, the Makita DRC200Z is expensive (£820.33 at Amazon).
+While it lacks some basic functions you’d expect at this price, it’s a rock-solid robotic vacuum cleaner which will last for years.

-The nerd in us really wants to be able to schedule for a set time or start via an app.
-Not having both is quite annoying.
-Plus the onboard time delay isn’t that great for home use.
-Luckily the remote is easy to use and has a locate unit button which makes it bleeps.
+Ideally, we’d be able to schedule for a set time or start via an app.
+Also, the onboard time delay isn’t practical for home use.
+However, the remote is easy to use and has a locate function.

-While it uses sensors to navigate, it’s quite dumb when it comes to objects.
-It’ll either attempt to move them or bash them, which is less than ideal with home furniture.
+Using sensors to navigate, it can be quite bashful.
+It’ll either attempt to move objects out of its path or bash them, neither is ideal with home furniture.
 That said the clean from either mode is deep and thorough.
-The cleaning finish almost makes us forget about the lack of control.
+The finished result almost makes us forget about the lack of control.

-Next up is the cheapest of our robotic vacuum cleaners.
-We’re interested to see how the £84.52 Mamibot ProVac Plus2 performs (buy via Amazon).
+As the cheapest of our robotic vacuum cleaners, we’re interested to see how the £84.52 Mamibot ProVac Plus2 performs (buy via Amazon).

-Starting with the battery, it won’t surprise you that’s a 2600mAh Li-ion Battery.
-It takes 3 to 4 hours to fully charge and provides 90 minutes of cleaning time when full.
+The 2600mAh Li-ion Battery takes 3 to 4 hours to fully charge and provides 90 minutes of cleaning time per charge.

-What makes the Mamibot different is the mop function, which can be used alongside the vacuum cleaner settings.
-The mop features a detachable water tank (for which we can’t find a size) and washable mop pad.
+What makes the Mamibot interesting is the mopping function which can be used alongside the vacuum cleaner settings.
+The mop feature uses a detachable water tank and washable mop pad.

-The square shape design means it easily cleaning corners.
-The tank-like wheels make moving through different flooring types easy, whether you have wooden, ceramic or low pile carpets.
+The square shape design means it easily cleans corners.
+The tank-like wheels make light work of different flooring types, whether you have wooden, ceramic or low pile carpets.

-While you would expect the Mamibot to be loud, it’s very quiet at less than 55dB.
+If you expect the Mamibot to be loud, then you’ll be happy to know it’s very quiet (less than 55dB).
 So you can sleep, work or watch tv while it cleans.

 - Vacuums and mops

-- Silm design which allows it to clean under furniture
+- Silm design meaning it cleans under furniture

 - Collects pet hair, dust and dirt